The Arrival (graphic novel)

 The Arrival is a wordless graphic novel written by Shaun Tan and published by Hodder Children's Books in 2006.

-The book is 128 pages long and divided into six chapters; it is composed of small, medium, and large panels, and often features pages of full artwork.
-It features an immigrant's life in an imaginary world that sometimes vaguely resembles our own.
-Without the use of dialogue or text, Shaun Tan portrays the experience of a father emigrating to a new land.
-Tan differentiates The Arrival from children's picture books, explaining that there's more emphasis on continuity in texts with multiple frames and panels, and that a graphic novel text like his more closely resembles a film making process.
-Shaun Tan has said he wanted his book to build a kind of empathy in readers: "In Australia, people don't stop to imagine what it's like for some of these refugees.
+The book is a silent comic and contains no dialogue or text throughout the whole book.
+It spans 128 pages and is organized into six chapters.
+The work employs panels of varying sizes, including many full-page illustrations.
+The story focuses on an immigrant's life in an imaginary world, portraying the experience of a father emigrating to a new land.
+Shaun Tan differentiates The Arrival from children's picture books, citing an emphasis on continuity in texts with multiple frames and panels, and that a graphic novel text like his more closely resembles a film making process.
+He has additionally described his desire to build a kind of empathy in readers: "In Australia, people don't stop to imagine what it's like for some of these refugees.
 They just see them as a problem once they're here, without thinking about the bigger picture.
 I don't expect the book to change anybody's opinion about things, but if it at least makes them pause to think, I'll feel as if I've succeeded in something."

-Synopsis
+Plot

 A man leaves his home to find work and support his family, whose home has apparently become unsafe.
 In the new land, the man goes through a lengthy administrative process and manages to find a small living space.
 Although he struggles to understand the different language, navigate the unknown city and to find a secure job, he makes new friends of the locals and learns of the struggles of other refugees that have fled their homes due to slavery and sought asylum from war, sharing his own experiences as well.
 Eventually, the man’s family joins him in the new land, and they settle into a new, happy life.

 Gene Yang has described the novel as conveying messages of solitude, alienation, and hope in a foreign land.